Frequently asked questions – Covid-19

 Which distance rule applies?

-In order to avoid transmission by droplet infection, a distance of at least 2 metres must be maintained in schools and 1.50 metres in classrooms.
+In order to avoid transmission by droplet infection, a distance of at least 1 meter must be maintained in school and classroom.
 This means that the desks in the classrooms must be set correspondingly far apart and thus significantly fewer students per classroom are allowed than in normal operation.
-The maximum number of students per DISD classroom is 16.
-The seats are marked.

 Which rules apply for Eating and Drinking at DISD?